-Minced onion is a culinary term referring to onions that have been finely chopped into very small pieces, typically 1/8 inch or smaller.
-This fine chopping releases more of the onion's essential oils and flavor compounds, allowing it to integrate seamlessly into dishes and distribute flavor more evenly than larger onion pieces.
-Unlike chopped onions (which are cut into 1/4 to 1/2 inch pieces), minced onions are designed to blend into sauces, dressings, and ground meat dishes without distinct onion pieces.
+Minced onion is a culinary term referring to onions that have been finely chopped into very small pieces, typically 1/8 inch (3 mm) or smaller.
+This precise preparation releases more of the onion's essential oils and flavor compounds through increased cellular disruption, allowing it to integrate seamlessly into dishes and distribute flavor more evenly than larger onion pieces.
+According to USDA processing standards, minced onions must measure ≤3mm in particle size to qualify for commercial labeling, while chopped onions range from 6-12mm.
+Unlike chopped onions, minced onions are designed to blend into sauces, dressings, and ground meat dishes without distinct onion pieces—though this comes with specific thermal limitations we'll explore.

 Table of Contents